aymane-maghouti/Jumia-data-pipeline/README.md

 Ensure that you have the required permissions and access rights for file manipulation and database operations.

-This project automates the process of collecting data from a website, storing it temporarily in an Excel file, and eventually transferring it into a PostgreSQL database.
-It showcases the power of Python libraries such as Beautiful Soup, Pandas, and SQLAlchemy in creating an end-to-end ETL pipeline.
+This project automates the process of collecting data from a website, storing it temporarily in an Excel file, and eventually transferring it into a `PostgreSQL` database.
+It showcases the power of `Python` libraries such as `BeautifulSoup`, `Pandas`, and `SQLAlchemy` in creating an end-to-end `ETL pipeline`.

 Feel free to customize the content and functionality  according to your specific requirements.